kumuluz/kumuluzee-metrics/README.md

 - `description` - A human readable description.
 Default: `""`.
 - `unit` - Unit of the metric.
 Default: `MetricUnits.NONE`.
 - `tags` - Tags of the metric.
-- `reusable` - Is the metric reusable.
-If `false`, the metric can not be registered more than once with the same name and scope.
-This is done to prevent hard to spot copy & paste errors.
-If this behaviour is required, all such metrics should have the `reusable` flag set to true.
-Default: `false`.

 Metadata is specified using annotation parameters in `@Metric`, `@Gauge`, `@Counted`, `@Metered` and `@Timed` annotations.